michaelpatrickpurcell/castle-of-magic/README.md

 You will score points for each objective that you accomplish.
 You win if you score the most points.
+ -->
+## Overview
+You will assume the role of one of these wizards.
+You will have a set of secret objectives based on what faction you belong to and what country you are from.
+Other wizards from your faction will be your natural allies.
+Other wizards from your country will be your natural rivals.
+So, you will want to try to figure out what the other wizards' secret objectives are and adjust your strategy accordingly.

+To accomplish your secret objectives, you will manipulate the twenty-seven shrines.
+Each shrine is represented by a shrine card.
+These shrine cards are arranged in a tableau consisting of three rows of nine cards each.
+Each shrine card can be turned either face up or face down.
+On your turn you can flip one or two of the shrine cards, thereby changing the current state of the tableau.
+Whether you accomplish each of your secret objectives depends on the state of the tableau at the end of the game.

+The game ends when you cast the ritual spell.
+The nature of this spell is determined by the eight ritual cards.
+These cards start face down.
+On your turn you can choose to turn one of these cards face up instead of manipulating the shrines.
+The ritual spell is cast when all eight ritual cards have been turned face up.

+You will score 1000 points for each secret objective that you accomplish.
+You win the game is you score the most points.

 ## Components
 - 54 Cards: